bagrinsergiu/brizy-atf/README.md

 The project follows a multi-module Maven structure, providing a logical separation of components and enhancing maintainability.
 The project structure is as follows:

-├── **web-common** - Contains common utilities, configurations, or shared code that can be used across the modules. \
+├── **web-common** - Contains common utilities or shared code that can be used across the modules. \
 ├── **web-driver** - Includes code for managing browser configurations.         \
-├── **web-interactions** - Follows POM pattern and focuses on encapsulating web pages, locators, and custom elements. \
+├── **web-interactions** - Follows POM pattern and focuses on encapsulating web pages, locators and elements. \
 ├── **web-reporting** - This module is responsible for generating reports during web testing or automation.      \
 ├── **web-test** - Contains the test cases or test suites for the application            \
 └── **web-test-data** - Deals with managing test data required for web testing.
 It can include resources like sample